scordio/junit-converters/docs/converters/bytes.md

 ## With Numbers

-When converting numbers, the input instance is converted into a sequence of bytes using its binary representation.
+When converting numbers, the input instance is converted to a sequence of bytes using its binary representation.

-The annotation's `order` attribute configures the byte order to use for conversion:
+The `order` attribute configures the byte order to use for conversion:

 * `BIG_ENDIAN` (default): the bytes of a multibyte value are ordered from most significant to least significant
 * `LITTLE_ENDIAN`: the bytes of a multibyte value are ordered from least significant to most significant